Happy British Pie Week!

 Oh darlings, I like to think it’s an old wive’s tale, but I must say Miss Windsor is very superstitious, so if I ever find myself armed with a knife immersed in a bowl of pastry dough, I always feel utterly compelled to mutter that rather ghastly phrase, but of course, as a matter of caution I do so with all my fingers crossed, including my teeny toes!

-Just one more thing, whilst scouring through the jolly old internet for snippets of information about veal and ham pie, I learned that many recipes for veal and ham pie are actually enwreathed in hot water crust, and some recipes call for whole hard-boiled eggs, not slices.
+Just one more thing, whilst I scoured through the jolly old internet for snippets of information about veal and ham pie, I learned that many recipes are actually enwreathed in hot water crust, and some recipes call for whole hard-boiled eggs, not slices.
 Therefore, suffice to say, I do believe some kind of version of veal and ham pie would’ve perched gracefully on a medieval banqueting table – How fascinating!

 Cheerio for now,